gatsbyjs/gatsby/docs/docs/gatsby-vendor-partnership.md

 ---
-title: Integrating and Partnering with Gatsby
+title: Integrating and Partnering with Gatsby (for Vendors)
-date: 2019-04-02
-author: Sam Bhagwat
 ---

 If you've a vendor in the website space -- whether that's content management, analytics, forms, e-commerce, or so on, you may have considered whether integrating or partnering with Gatsby makes sense.

-This blog post explains a bit what exactly that would look like.
+This document explains a bit what exactly that would look like.

 ## About Gatsby